lnis-uofu/embedded-systems-template/README.md

 ### NoMachine
 The CADE lab has all software needed already installed.
-You will need to install NoMachine.
+You will need to install NoMachine for USB forwarding.
+We will not be using the GUI

 https://www.nomachine.com/